ucsc/site-slugstrong/returning-to-campus/checking-for-symptoms.md

 Continue to self-assess your health status and possible COVID symptoms each day.
 Completion of the online symptom checker is not required at this time.
 However, if you test positive for COVID, please [follow these directions](https://healthcenter.ucsc.edu/services/covid-19/images-pdfs/covid_positive_directions_students.pdf) from the Student Health Center.

 ### For employees
 Continue to self-assess your health status and possible COVID symptoms each day before coming to a UCSC owned or leased facility.
 If you experience COVID symptoms, complete the symptom check questionnaire and report any positive test results to your manager or supervisor.
-You can access the online symptom check questionnaire [online](https://ucsantacruz.co1.qualtrics.com/jfe/form/SV_2o9mmhtmU0iqhYa).
-You can also [print a copy of the questionnaire in (English)](https://www.ucsc.edu/coronavirus/assets/new-empoyee-survey.pdf) or [in Spanish (Español)](https://www.ucsc.edu/coronavirus/assets/new-empoyee-survey-spanish.pdf).
+To access the online employee symptom check questionnaire click on the following link: [online Employee Symptom Check Questionnaire](https://ucsantacruz.co1.qualtrics.com/jfe/form/SV_2o9mmhtmU0iqhYa).
+You can also [print a copy of the Employee Symptom Check Questionnaire in (English)](https://www.ucsc.edu/coronavirus/assets/new-empoyee-survey.pdf) or [in Spanish (Español) Cuestionario de verificacion de simtomas del empleado.](https://www.ucsc.edu/coronavirus/assets/new-empoyee-survey-spanish.pdf)

+If you do not currently receive daily symptom check reminder email messages, but would like to do so, you may [enroll online](https://ucsantacruz.co1.qualtrics.com/jfe/form/SV_007UYZZnkIAUmkR).

 If you do not currently receive daily symptom check reminder email messages, but would like to do so, you may [enroll online](https://ucsantacruz.co1.qualtrics.com/jfe/form/SV_007UYZZnkIAUmkR).